-“Turmeric is definitely a favorite of mine,” says May Lindstrom, the natural beauty guru behind the cult-fave eponymous skincare line.
+“Turmeric is definitely a favorite of mine,” says May Lindstrom, the natural beauty guru behind her cult-fave eponymous skincare line.
 For skin specifically, she says, it’s an anti-inflammatory powerhouse: “Turmeric is rich in curcumin, a natural active ingredient that promotes the healing and brightening of skin.”

 This is all modern science, but “women have been applying turmeric topically for hundreds of years,” says Lindstrom.
-And while those struggling with inflammatory skin issues like eczema, psoriasis, and rosacea will likely find a lot of relief with this pantry staple, anyone can see their complexion benefit from it.
+And while those struggling with inflammatory skin issues like eczema, psoriasis, and rosacea may find a lot of relief with this pantry staple, anyone can see their complexion benefit from it.
 “It’s gorgeous for softening the symptoms of acne, rosacea, and to lessen fine lines and wrinkles,” she says.
 “Used internally, it does much of the same!”